nealrichardson/httpcache/README.md

 provides simple tools for caching and invalidating cache.
 It includes the HTTP verb functions `GET`, `PUT`, `PATCH`, `POST`, and `DELETE`, which are drop-in replacements for those in the `httr` package.
-These functions are cache-aware and provide default settings for cache invalidation suitable for RESTful APIs, and the package also enables custom cache management strategies.
+These functions are cache-aware and provide default settings for cache invalidation suitable for RESTful APIs; the package also enables custom cache-management strategies.
 Finally, `httpcache` includes a basic logging framework to facilitate the measurement of HTTP request time and cache performance.